Biography

 The long version:

-For Metropole (2015) I investigated the transformation of London at the hands of unaccoutable developers and property speculators.
-In Shadows of the State (2018), I examined the secret communications used by intelligence agencies, creating images from intercepted signals and uncovering a previously unknown geography of covert radio broadcast sites.
-More recently I published Depravity’s Rainbow (2023) which investigates the connections between early space travel, colonialism and the Holocaust, and the impact of that history on present day efforts to explore space.
+For examples of my work in Metropole I investigated the transformation of London at the hands of unaccountable developers and property speculators.
+In Shadows of the State, I examined the secret communications used by intelligence agencies, creating images from intercepted signals and uncovering a previously unknown geography of covert radio broadcast sites.
+More recently I published Depravity’s Rainbow which investigates the connections between early space travel, colonialism and the Holocaust, and the impact of that history on present day efforts to explore space.
+I am currently focused on finishing Trading Zones, which explores the links between offshore financial centres and ‘legitimate’ onshore centres.

 I am currently a PhD candidate at the London School of Economics, department of Media and Communications (supervised Dr Dylan Mulvin and Professor Lilie Chouliaraki) where I am researching the implications of computer vision and machine intelligence on photojournalism, and consequently on democracy, funded by an Economic and Social Research Council grant.
 You can read more about this research here.